 He’s 37 now and he’s stopped with the cannabis but he drinks.
 He doesn’t live with me but he’s been back and forth, coming to stay with me then leaving, then coming back to stay against my better judgement.
 I found it hard, really, really difficult.
 I suffered a lot with the abuse and the aggression.
 The police were involved.

-I found out about the CGL Family & Carers service because I was going to Adfam, which I had found out about through a friend.
-I started to come along regularly to CGL, it was like a different world for me, where I felt isolated, where I felt I wouldn't be judged, where I felt I didn’t have a voice, where I felt I was suffering in silence a lot.
+I found out about the Change Grow Live Family & Carers service because I was going to Adfam, which I had found out about through a friend.
+I started to come along regularly to Change Grow Live, it was like a different world for me, where I felt isolated, where I felt I would be judged, where I felt I didn’t have a voice, where I felt I was suffering in silence a lot.
 It was so different because there were other people in the group who were going through exactly what I was going through.
 They were having problems, whether it be their son or their partner, their experiences were the same as mine, not in the exact same way but they understood.
 They spoke, they listened, I could speak, I had a voice.
 I could share and we’d support each other.
 It was all in a loving way, there wasn’t judgement.
 We had tears, we had humour but we had a voice.
 I just felt supported and I would come every single week, I didn’t like to miss a week as I felt something was missing.
 It was like warm, loving arms.

 More recently, a new member of staff facilitated the group and again there was so much support.
 New people would join in, they would cry about what they had been through, they would feel supported.
 For me, I gained a lot hearing other people’s stories because I didn’t feel alone, I didn’t feel judged.

 We started a telephone group where we would talk or text each other so if we didn’t attend on the Saturday, we could text each other.
 I feel that I have gained so much from attending Family & Carers and I have changed so much.
 And where I have changed I feel my son has changed as well as because of the support I have got.